CWEzio/Notes/python/python.md

 In fact, Python formally acknowledges that the names defined as for loop targets (a more formally rigorous name for "index variables") leak into the enclosing function scope.
 Check [this article](https://eli.thegreenplace.net/2015/the-scope-of-index-variables-in-pythons-for-loops/) for more information.

 ## Parsing boolean value with `argparse`
-Suppose that I have an argument called `--my_bollean_flag` defined with
+Suppose that I have an argument called `--my_boolean_flag` defined with
 ```python
 parser.add_argument("--my_boolean_flag", type=bool)
 ```